March 10, 2026 · Benjamin J. Treger

 File for Unemployment

-Don’t Badmouth Your Employer on Social Media
+Don’t Badmouth Your Employer Publicly

 Talk to an Employment Attorney